cssnr/update-version-tags-action/README.md

 ### Rolling Back

+To roll back or manually update tags, copy this workflow: [tags.yaml](.github/workflows/tags.yaml)

 To rollback tags you must use a PAT with the `repo` and `workflow` permissions.
 The target `sha` will be parsed from the target `tag` provided in the UI.

-This is the workflow used by this Action to roll back tags: [tags.yaml](.github/workflows/tags.yaml)

 For example, if you releases `v1.0.1` but wanted to roll back to `v1.0.0`.
 You would run the workflow with tag `v1.0.0` it would update the `v1` and `v1.0` tags